alexbelgium/hassio-addons/ubooquity/README.md

 ## Configuration
 Access the admin page at http://<your-ip>:2203/ubooquity/admin and set a password.
-Then you can access the webui at http://<your-ip>:2202/ubooquity/ This container will automatically scan your files at startup.
+Then you can access the webui at http://<your-ip>:2202/ubooquity/ (or top left of the admin page) This container will automatically scan your files at startup.

 Network disk is mounted to /share/storagecifs